CLSherrod/clsherrod.github.io/_drafts/review/2011-06-16-kids-named-brand.md

   _wpb_vc_js_status: 'false'
 permalink: "/kids-named-brand/"
 ---
-<p>Robins Williams (yes the comic) and his daughter who was named after Zelda the video game appear in an ad for the new Zelda game "The Legend of Zelda: Ocarina of Time 3D".</p>
+Robins Williams (yes the comic) and his daughter who was named after Zelda the video game appear in an ad for the new Zelda game "The Legend of Zelda: Ocarina of Time 3D".

-<p>You know you have a great brand name when people name their kids after them.
+You know you have a great brand name when people name their kids after them.
 Heck, someone name their kid Facebook recently.
 That's cruel.
 But Zelda.
-That's cool.</p>
+That's cool.

-<p>Have a great product and be consistant about it and you too can have a name people want to name their kids after, even if it is a horrible name Facebook.</p>
+Have a great product and be consistant about it and you too can have a name people want to name their kids after, even if it is a horrible name Facebook.

-<p>Here is Robin and Zelda talking about the new Zelda video game.</p>
+Here is Robin and Zelda talking about the new Zelda video game.

-<p><iframe src="https://www.youtube.com/embed/1uuz7w5HB4o" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>
+<iframe src="https://www.youtube.com/embed/1uuz7w5HB4o" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen"></iframe></p>